-Can I re-apply if my application gets rejected?
+Can I re-apply if my passport application gets rejected?

 Why does my passport photo keep getting rejected?

-If a photo does not meet very strict standards, it will be rejected.
-For best results, try using PhotoAiD.
+If a passport photo does not meet very strict standards, it will be rejected.
+For best results, use PhotoAiD®.

 Is there a passport denial list?

 There is a Passport Denial Program, and it’s run by the Child Support Services Division (CSSD), part of the Federal Collections and Enforcement Program.
-If you owe $2,500 or more in child support, you get put on this list.
+If a U.S. citizen owes $2,500 or more in child support, you get put on this list.

-How will I know if I’m on the passport denial list?
+How can you find out if you are on the passport denial list?